Veranda May 2011

 Located on nearby Lake Geneva, in Wisconsin, the house’s unique design, a compound of seven pavilions linked by glassed-in hallways, evolved out of the couple’s conversations with Chicago architect Chip von Weise.
 They looked at plans with barns, silos and other Wisconsin vernacular elements but deemed them too traditional and cut off from nature.
 Then the couple saw a light-filled house designed by renowned architect Hugh Newell Jacobsen around the concept of connected pavilions, and inspiration struck.
 “That’s when things started getting interesting,” recalls von Weise.

 Lovell, based in Chicago and New York, weighed in on everything from materials to ceiling height.
-“My job is to articulates clients’ needs while I amplify the architect’s objectives, so I asked questions: ‘Will that door be easy to open with a tray in your hands?’
+“My job is to articulate clients’ needs while I amplify the architect’s objectives, so I asked questions: ‘Will that door be easy to open with a tray in your hands?’
 ‘Does this window height feel right?’
 That’s how we achieved a harmony of intent.

 One of her suggestions resulted in the expansion of the largest pavilion, which houses the living and dining spaces inside its three glass walls and thirty-foot high pyramidal ceiling.
 “Scale and proportion are crucial,” says Lovell, “particularly so in the great room, where generous gestures were needed because of its height.
 A room should hold a person.
 It should never alienate them.”